South Windsor Youth Hockey’s

 The key ingredient to South Windsor Youth Hockey Association (SWYHA) Learn to Skate is the element of having fun.
 South Windsor Youth Hockey has adopted and implemented a development model that adheres to the criteria and philosophies established by USA Hockey.

-Once a child graduates from our four week Learn to Skate program, your child advances into the South Windsor Youth Hockey Learn to Play program which offers an affordable transition into the game of hockey.
+Once a child graduates from our four week Learn to Skate program, your child is ready to advance into the Mini Knights Learn to Play program which offers an affordable transition into the game of hockey.

 2. Learn to Play Program

-The Learn to Play programs are skill development transitional programs in preparation for Travel Hockey.
-They are geared toward children 4 to 12 years old and the programs are led by our USA Hockey certified coaching staff.
-The Director of our Learn to Play programs is Ed Love.
+The Learn to Play program is a skill development program that introduces the fundamentals of ice hockey.
+The program is geared toward children 4 to 12 years old, and the programs are led by our USA Hockey certified coaching staff.
+The Director of our Learn to Play program is Ed Love.

 Learn to Play is the next step after Learn to Skate, and every child who completes Learn to Skate is ready for Learn to Play.

-Learn to Play begins the week after the Learn to Skate session has completed, and it meets on Saturday and Sunday mornings starting in December through mid February.
+Learn to Play begins the week after the Learn to Skate session has completed, and it meets on Saturday and Sunday mornings.
+The season runs through February.
 Session details, schedules and times are posted on the website at www.swhockey.com.

 Learn to Play players are responsible for pants, hockey socks, shoulder pads, elbow pads, knee/shin pads, supporter/cup, neck protector and a hockey stick.
-An equipment package at the South Windsor Arena is available at a special rate of $125 for all of these items.
+All necessary equipment required to play hockey is available in the pro shop at the South Windsor Arena.
 A South Windsor Youth Hockey practice jersey will be provided by SWYHA to each player for free.

 Extra Fun: As part of South Windsor Youth Hockey’s Learn to Play programs, your young skater will also enjoy, over the course of the hockey season, small cross-ice scrimmages against other area developmental teams.
 The kids will also have an opportunity to play hockey in Hartford at the XL Center in-between the periods of a Hartford Wolf Pack game.